Royal-Navy/design-system/packages/docs-site/src/library/pages/components/tab-set.md

 The Tab Set component is available in one size.
 The tabs can accept text, icons, or a combination of both.
 Ensure the tab text is kept concise - it should clearly describe the content it contains.

 ### States
-The Tab Set component has 3 states - default, hover, and active.
+The Tab Set component has three states - default, hover, and active.
 <TabSetStates />

 ### Hierarchy & Placement